University Rules & Regulations

-Horse Hire – We emphasise that horse hire is a matter between individual students or Universities and Horse Hirers.
-If you are hiring ponies to play at a SUPA event, the providers are legally required to hold a current REL, (Riding Establishment Licence) to hire out horses for payment or remuneration.
-It is your responsibility (not SUPA’s) to ensure that your horse hirer has a current REL or is a member of the APSPH.
+Horse Hire – Horse hire is a matter between the individual student/s or university club and Horse Hirers, SUPA do not get involved in organising hire.
+If you are hiring ponies to play at a SUPA event, the providers are legally required to hold a current REL (Riding Establishment Licence), to hire out horses for payment or remuneration.
+It is your responsibility (not SUPA’s) to ensure that your horse hirer has a current REL.

 Any tack or safety issues that may have been missed by the Umpire or player can be indicated from the side-lines, as normal, during play.

-Rules of Play – The rules as laid down by the HPA are to be applied, unless SUPA and their officials deem otherwise.
-For example, in the Arena, SUPA does not score ‘2 pointers’ from goals hit outside the 25 yard mark in any division with the exception of the OPEN and SAPA divisions.
+Rules of Play – The rules as laid down by the HPA are to be applied unless SUPA and their officials deem otherwise.
+For example, in the Arena, SUPA does not score ‘2 pointers’ from goals hit outside the 25 yard mark in any division (with the exception of international matches).
 The rules may be interpreted in a slightly different manner due to the facilities used by the Officials on the day.
-Changes and interpretation will be listed on the notice boards before play if made.
-This mainly affects beginner and some novice matches.
+Any changes will be listed on the notice boards, social media or tournament app before play commences.

 Decisions are at the discretion of SUPA and any changes made by the Section Manager and Tournament Chairman will be final.